-Abstract In a recent paper (European Journal of Operational Research, 158, 271-292, 2004), S. Greco, B. Matarazzo and R. Słowiński have presented conditions characterizing binary relations on product sets that can be represented using a discrete Sugeno integral.
-To our knowledge, this is the first result about a "fuzzy integral" that applies to non-necessarily homogeneous product sets and only uses a binary relation on this set as a primitive.
-This is of direct interest to multiple criteria decision making.

-In this paper, we study a non-numerical model called the noncompensatory model.
-We show that, under some conditions, the noncompensatory model and the discrete Sugeno integral model are equivalent.
-Our analysis of the noncompensatory model hence helps us better understand the discrete Sugeno integral model.
-We show that the main condition used in the result of S. Greco, B. Matarazzo and R. Słowiński can be factorized in such a way that the discrete Sugeno integral model can be viewed as a particular case of a general decomposable representation.
-We also study the uniqueness of the representation obtained and the commensurateness implied by the discrete Sugeno integral model.
+In a recent paper (European Journal of Operational Research, 158, 271-292, 2004), S. Greco, B. Matarazzo and R. Słowiński have stated without proof a result characterizing binary relations on product sets that can be represented using a discrete Sugeno integral.
+To our knowledge, this is the first result about a fuzzy integral that applies to non-necessarily homogeneous product sets and only uses a binary relation on this set as a primitive.
+This is of direct interest to MCDM.
+The main purpose of this note is to propose a proof of this important result.
+Thereby, we study the connections between the discrete Sugeno integral and a non-numerical model called the noncompensatory model.
+We also show that the main condition used in the result of S. Greco, B. Matarazzo and R. Słowiński can be factorized in such a way that the discrete Sugeno integral model can be viewed as a particular case of a general decomposable representation.

-Key words: Multiple Criteria Decision Making, discrete Sugeno integral, conjoint measurement
+Key words: MCDM, Sugeno integral, conjoint measurement.